-At 42, programming is not taught in a lecture hall: our lessons are fully practical and premised on the principles of sharing, collaboration, and peer-evaluation.
+42 Wolfsburg is a unique Software Engineering Academy, where self-directed learning and expert mentoring, group fun and individual performance, superb campus facilities and career prospects come together.
+At 42, programming is not taught in a lecture hall: the training we offer is fully practical and based on the principles of sharing, collaboration, and peer-evaluation.

 NO COURSES.
 NO TEACHERS.
 NO CLASSES.

 Thanks to its innovative teaching methods, 42 is able to offer effective training without resorting to lectures.
 In order to progress at 42, you have to work in groups, collaborate with the community to overcome challenges, and share your knowledge and experience with your peers.
 You don’t learn programming by copying algorithms on paper!

 A PROJECT METHOD